 Our dogs are more than just pets, they are family members.
 As such, we want what’s best for them, especially when it comes to what they eat.
-Good dog food should provide your pup with plenty of energy and not cause digestive system upsets.
+Good dog food, such as Badlands Ranch Superfood Complete, should include all of a dog’s needed nutrients, and provide your pup with plenty of energy and without causing digestive system upsets.
 Moreover, you will know that you have chosen the right food when your dog’s eyes are clear and bright and his coat is shiny.
 Before you head to the pet store to find the best food for your dog, you need to conduct plenty of research.

 Here are some tips that will help you choose the best food for your dog: